isomerpages/sndgo-careers/index.md

         our new pioneers.
       background: /images/hero-ban.gif
   - infobar:
-      description: >-
-        The Singapore Government is one of the largest single employers, with a range of Infocomm Technology and Smart Systems careers across domains and agencies.
-  - infobar:
       title: Join us
       description: >-
         Discover a multi-dimensional career championing Tech for Public Good –